 Preparation

 Once we’ve decided that a crown is right for you, we must prepare your tooth.
-Dr. Radzeszewski will remove a small amount of enamel from the tooth to make space for the crown.
+Dr. Radziszewski will remove a small amount of enamel from the tooth to make space for the crown.
 This step is painless because we’ll numb the area with a local anesthetic.
 The goal is to ensure the crown fits comfortably and securely over your tooth.

 Impressions